Hello! And a very warm welcome!

-Suffice it to say that that early uncertain education has opened doors that I never dreamed of as a shy, petite, and traumatized young girl in then war-torn Uganda.
+Suffice it to say that that early uncertain education has opened doors for me and my family that I never dreamed of as a shy, petite, and traumatized young girl in then war-torn Uganda.

-From masquerading in Cambridge to earning my place in the other Cambridge…
+And then earning my place in the other (more famous?)
+Cambridge…

 From cruising around the Mediterranean, then the Caribbean…